 Early Warning System: Apple May Make Your Business Redundant!

 There is absolutely no doubt that Apple is moving vigorously into retail payments with TouchID, iBeacons, iCloud Keychains, Passbook and finally the iWallet.
-This will come as a default in future iOS releases and will be so easy to use and work with every single merchant, you and I will soon forget the dozens of systems that are currently trying to garner your attention.
+This will come as a default in future iOS releases and will be so easy to use and work with, you and I will soon forget the dozens of systems that are currently trying to garner your attention.

 This single Apple patent application should serve as an early warning system to dozens of startups and legacy companies including: